Silver Line (Washington Metro): Phase 2: Dulles extension

 By January 2018, it was reported that 76% of Phase 2 construction was completed.
-However, a few months later it was discovered that multiple sections of cement walls of the new Metro stations were poorly designed, making them prone to water infiltration.
+However, a few months later it was discovered that more than 1,700 concrete panels installed in five of the new Metro stations had been defectively manufactured, making them prone to water infiltration.
 Construction contractors took action to fix the problem and said it would not impact the extension's projected 2020 opening.
 The contractor Capital Rail Constructors (CRC) and the supplier Universal Concrete pledged to fix the problem, and CRC also committed to spraying the concrete with a special sealant every 10 years as needed.
 Later, in May 2018, the federal district court in Alexandria, Virginia unsealed allegations by a former employee at Universal Concrete Corporation that precast concrete used in five of the six Phase 2 Silver Line stations had been produced from aggregate from a different quarry than the one specified in construction contracts.
 Officials took four core samples from each of the five affected stations for microscopic testing to determine whether the panels complied with project requirements.
 That July, the governments of Virginia and the United States sued Universal Concrete for providing false records and defective materials.
 In September 2018, it was revealed that about 400 of the concrete rail ties on Phase 2 were defective, in that they caused the rails to bend outward.
 However, Metro and CRC were not able to agree on a solution before that December.

 Despite these controversies, progress of the extension's construction steadily approached completion throughout the rest of the year, reaching 78% in June, 86% in September and 92% by January 2019.
 A month later, it was deemed that the extension would be ready for testing that would last for several months, starting with two recently retired 5000 series railcars towed by a diesel to clean the third rail while it is disabled, before energizing it to allow for more dynamic train testing.
 Despite reports of trouble that prevented early test trains from going so far, testing eventually continued throughout the expansion and into Dulles Airport in March.
 The following month, progress of construction reached 95%.

 In June 2019, an updated estimation of Phase 2's completion was made, stating that it could be ready for service at about the third quarter of 2020.
 In August 2019, MWAA announced that Phase 2 would open around mid July 2020 but WMATA expressed some doubts.
 Towards the end of the year, after considering the pace of the work being done and efforts to address outstanding issues, Metro officials then announced that the second phase may not be ready for service until about September 2020.
 During a Metro board meeting in December 2019, officials floated the idea of fully replacing the defective concrete panels provided by the MWAA during construction, instead of just repairing them.
 Should these plans go through, Phase 2's launch date may be pushed back by another year from September 2020.